massimocandela/geofeed-finder/README.md

 The final geofeed file is a file containing all the geofeeds discovered in whois data.
 Each entry is a prefix or IP which has been selected according to the draft (e.g. accepted only if contained by parent inetnum, priority to longest prefix match, etc.)

+To skip the ISO code validation, use the option `-k`.
+Use `-h` for more options.

 Downloading data from ARIN whois takes longer.